1990s in Hong Kong: Music

-Leslie Cheung has also been dominating the Hong Kong music industry during the 80s and 90s.
-He started his singing career by winning the runner up in the 1977 Asian Singing Contest and was signed by the Polydor Records.
-His early career was not successful that he was booed during his first public performance and his first three albums had poor sales that led to being terminated by the Polydor Records.
-During the early 80s, famous singer Sam Hui and Roman Tam started the golden era of the Cantopop industry with many outstanding music which benefits Leslie Cheung to develop his music career starting with the most iconic song “The Wing Blows On” in 1983.
-Since then, he had released more than 40 albums with multiple platinum-selling records and performed 33 consecutive sold-out shows at the Hong Kong Coliseum in the early 90s.
+Leslie Cheung dominated the Hong Kong music industry during the 80s and 90s.
+He started his singing career by winning the runner up in the 1977 Asian Singing Contest and was signed by Polydor Records.
+His early career was not successful; he was booed during his first public performance and his first three albums had poor sales, leading to him being terminated by Polydor Records.
+During the early 80s, singers Sam Hui and Roman Tam started the golden era of the Cantopop industry with music helping Leslie Cheung develop his music career, starting with the most iconic song “The Wind Blows On” in 1983.
+Since then, he released more than 40 albums with multiple platinum-selling records and performed 33 consecutive sold-out shows at the Hong Kong Coliseum in the early 90s.

 The Hong Kong music industry had also seen its peak in the 1990s.
-After Leslie Cheung has gradually stepped back from the music industry, the industry was essentially dominated by the Four Heavenly Kings, namely: Aaron Kwok, Jacky Cheung, Andy Lau and Leon Lai including TV, movie, advertisement and magazines.
+After Leslie Cheung gradually stepped back from the music industry, the industry was essentially dominated by the Four Heavenly Kings: Aaron Kwok, Jacky Cheung, Andy Lau and Leon Lai including TV, movies, advertisements and magazines.
 In the early stages in their careers, Jacky Cheung and Leon Lai sang songs with Japanese melodies, but in the early to mid-1990s there was a public outcry for originality in local music.
 In 1993, the radio broadcasting company Commercial Radio, announced that it would play only locally-written music.
 The purpose was to encourage local musicians to write their own lyrics.
 In 1989, the annual sales of song albums among the whole music industry were approximately HK$2.5 billion.
 This indicates how large the music industry market was back in the 1990s.
 Mark Lui was a popular composer by the late 1990s.

 Jacky Cheung was the most successful artist among the 4 of them.
 He started his singing career by winning the Amateur 18-Hong Kong District Singing Contest in 1984.
-He then has won 2 IFPI Gold Disc Awards and 8 IFPI Platinum Disc Awards in his singing career.
-He had also won many rewards for his acting such as the Best Supporting Actor award in the 8th Hong Kong Film Awards in 1988 and the Best Supporting Actor Golden Horse Award in 1990.
+He then won two IFPI Gold Disc Awards and eight IFPI Platinum Disc Awards in his singing career.
+He had also won many awards for his acting such as Best Supporting Actor in the 8th Hong Kong Film Awards in 1988 and the Best Supporting Actor Golden Horse Award in 1990.
 Some of his famous songs are “You Will Always Be My Love”, “Love You More Each Day” and “Breaking Up in the Rain”.